akobr/strong-beaver/README.md

 Concept | Description
 --- | ---
 Activator | Static public class which will be called on application start for initialisation purposes.
 This is the perfect place for filing dependency injection container.
 Should contains entire [Composition root](http://blog.ploeh.dk/2011/07/28/CompositionRoot/).
-Binder | Middle-man responsible for data and commands binding between view and view model.
+Binder *(MVVM)* | Middle-man responsible for data and commands binding between view and view model.
-IoC and DI | Inversion of Control and Dependency Injection are the heart of this framework.
+IoC and DI | Inversion of Control and Dependency Injection should be the skeleton of an application.
 We are recommending to use [Register-Resolve-Release](http://blog.ploeh.dk/2010/09/29/TheRegisterResolveReleasepattern/) (RRR or 3R) pattern.
 Factory | When we speak about factories we mostly mean an [Abstract Factory](https://en.wikipedia.org/wiki/Abstract_factory_pattern) which is a generic type, and the return type of the *Create* method is determined by the type of the factory itself.
 In other words, *factory can only return instances of a single type*.
 Manager | Long-life and stateful service inside a specific instance of object.
-MessageBus (Messanger) | Message bus for a specific group of objects, e.g. services or view models.
+MessageBus | Message bus for a specific group of objects, e.g. *services* or *view models (MVVM)*.
-Provider | The facade / locator for a specific type of objects, e.g. services, view models and more.
+Provider | The provider / facade / locator for a specific type of objects, e.g. *services*, *view models* and more.
 Service | Stateful or stateless, singleton and long-life service, which is registered in system.
 *ServiceLocator (IoC)* | *[ServiceLocator](https://msdn.microsoft.com/en-us/library/ff648968.aspx) is a generic factory for multiple types.
 Nevertheless, **we don't recommended it**, because it is an [anti-pattern](http://blog.ploeh.dk/2010/02/03/ServiceLocatorisanAnti-Pattern/) and an abstract factories [should be used instead](http://blog.ploeh.dk/2010/11/01/PatternRecognitionAbstractFactoryorServiceLocator/).*
 Store | In memory storage, responsible for caching and reusability of objects.
 Strategy | Lightweight service / behaviour inside a instance of object, which is used in *pure unit of work* approach.
 TVMS (Tidy View and Model Separation) | Universal architectural pattern for any layered application.
-View Model | Bindable model of view, brinks for MVVM and binding is a grout.
+View Model | Bindable model of view, bricks for MVVM and binding is a grout.
+Under the name **view models** are hidden top level models for *pages / forms / widows* and smaller objects with shorter life-time are called **view objects**, for better distinction.
 XAML | In the Microsoft solution stack, the universal binder is a markup language called XAML.

-## Framework basics
+## Library basics

 > Everything is implemented with the main focus on **extensibility** and **flexibility**.

-The heart of the framework is **Dependency Injection with IoC container** which is realised by simple interface **IContainer**.
+The frame of an application should be **Dependency Injection with IoC container**.
 This abstraction is here not just to allow us to use any container but mostly for forcing us to use it only for storing *services*, *stores*, *providers* and *factories*, because all registered types are singletons by default and the interface is purposefully simple and lightweight.
 If no concrete container is specified the **SimpleIoc** container from [MVVM Light Toolkit](http://www.mvvmlight.net/) will be used.
 We are recommending to use [Register-Resolve-Release](http://blog.ploeh.dk/2010/09/29/TheRegisterResolveReleasepattern/) (RRR or 3R) pattern with single [Composition root](http://blog.ploeh.dk/2011/07/28/CompositionRoot/).
 Our IoC container is simplified to very thin facility to register and receive singleton based on type or string key.
 Anything else shouldn't be needed and if so then a new factory or provider should be created and register with the container.

 The main concept is about **services**, which should be registered in service provider and for less coupling, they can communicate through a shared **message bus**.
 The services itself and their message bus can be accessible via facade **ServiceProvider**.
 Respectively each layer is realised by own provider with main object type, e.g. the view model layer contains many top level **ViewModels** and **ViewModelProvider**.